Ángel Delgado

-Ángel Luis Delgado Astacio (born November 20, 1994) is a Dominican professional basketball player for Trabzonspor of the Basketbol Süper Ligi (BSL).
+Ángel Luis Delgado Astacio (born November 20, 1994) is a Dominican professional basketball player who last played for Trabzonspor of the Basketbol Süper Ligi (BSL).
 He played college basketball for the Seton Hall Pirates.
 Delgado has also played on the Dominican national team.

 College career

 Delgado committed to play college basketball with the Pirates of Seton Hall University on August 16, 2013, after receiving offers from Florida State, Fordham, Virginia, among others.
 Delgado was elected Rookie of the Year of the Big East Conference in the 2014–15 season, after averaging 9.3 points and a conference-high 9.9 rebounds per game.

 In his junior year at Seton Hall, Delgado lead the NCAA in rebounds with 13.1 rebounds per game that season to go along with 15.2 points per game.
 He was one assist shy of a triple double in the Big East Tournament matchup versus Marquette.
 He was named to the First Team All-Big East and led Seton Hall to a 21–12 overall mark and 10–8 record in the Big East.
 Delgado entered the 2017 NBA draft without an agent, although decided to return to Seton Hall for his senior year of college after not being invited to the NBA Combine.

 Delgado broke Derrick Coleman's record for most rebounds in the Big East with a 19-rebound performance against DePaul on January 27, 2018.
 In his final game in college, an 83–79 loss to Kansas in the Round of 32 of the NCAA Tournament, he had 24 points and 23 rebounds.
 As a senior, Delgado averaged 13.6 points, 11.8 rebounds and 2.8 assists per game.
 He won the Kareem Abdul-Jabbar Award for top center and Haggerty Award for top New York-area player.
 In his career at Seton Hall he pulled down 1,432 rebounds.
 He participated in the 2018 Portsmouth Invitational Tournament.